Efficient Path Generation with Curvature Guarantees by Mollification: Introduction

 \section{Introduction}

-Path generation transforms a set of points, e.g., a finite collection of waypoints, into a smooth, continuous curve that satisfies geometric properties such as continuity, bounded curvature, and differentiability, to respect vehicle kinematic constraints, ultimately transforming a sparse set of discrete locations into a followable geometric path.
-Spline-based methods, including cubic B-splines~\cite{lau2009kinodynamic, berglund2010planning} and B\'ezier curves~\cite{yang2010analytical}, ensure $C^2$ continuity and bounded curvature but may produce high curvature and cumbersome paths when the spacing of waypoints is irregular \cite{meek1992}.
+In robotics and control, motion execution is often decomposed into a hierarchy of interrelated problems.
+Path planning determines a feasible route through the robot's configuration space—typically as a sparse sequence of waypoints—using methods ranging from graph-search algorithms like A* to sampling-based approaches such as RRT \cite{lavalle2006planning}.
+Path generation then transforms this abstract plan into a smooth, continuous geometric path or time-parameterized trajectory, often using Spline-based methods, including cubic B-splines~\cite{lau2009kinodynamic, berglund2010planning} and B\'ezier curves~\cite{yang2010analytical}.
+These methods ensure $C^2$ continuity and bounded curvature but may produce high curvature and cumbersome paths when the spacing of waypoints is irregular \cite{meek1992}.
 Gaussian process regression~\cite{rasmussen2006} and kernel smoothing~\cite{hastie2009} generate $C^\infty$-smooth approximations, trading exact waypoint passage for improved smoothness at the cost of $O(n^3)$ computational complexity and potential numerical instability.
 Optimization-based approaches~\cite{mellinger2011, ratliff2009chomp} incorporate explicit curvature bounds through convex formulations, enabling real-time computation but requiring careful parameter tuning~\cite{heiden2018grips}.

-Sampling-based methods, like RRT*~\cite{karaman2011} with post-smoothing offer probabilistic completeness but may yield suboptimal curvature or other metrics.
-In summary, it is not surprising that the chosen method balances curvature control, computational complexity, and application requirements for interpolation versus approximation.
+However, critically, path generation does not operate in isolation: its output must meet the requirements imposed by the downstream control layer, which typically takes one of two forms.
+In \textit{path following}, the generated path must be geometrically smooth and continuously differentiable, so that a well-defined tangent and curvature exist at every point for spatial error computation \cite{weijiaarticlegvf}.
+In \textit{trajectory tracking}, the demands are more stringent: the time parameterization must additionally be consistent with the robot's dynamic capabilities, as a reference trajectory that demands accelerations or velocities beyond the system's limits cannot be reliably tracked regardless of the controller's design \cite{siciliano2009robotics}.
+In both cases, path generation must internalize the robot's kinematic and dynamic constraints, effectively acting as the bridge that makes a planned route physically executable and controllable.

+In this paper, we propose an inexpensive path generation method based on \emph{mollifying} non-differentiable paths, e.g., piecewise functions, using mollifier functions.
+Mollifiers are smooth functions that, via convolution, approximate non-smooth functions arbitrarily close.
+They have been extensively used in partial differential equations~\cite{Evans2022-PDE} and in studying the non-vanishing of generalized Riemann zeta functions~\cite{cech2025optimalitymollifiers}.
+From an engineering perspective, mollifiers are used in signal and image processing to estimate the original probability distribution of variables under measurement error~\cite{hohage2024mollifier}.
+However, to the best of the authors' knowledge, mollifiers have not been applied to path generation problems, despite their natural fit for robotics applications.